litecart/litecart/STANDARD.md

 - PHP code must comply with modern PHP standards no earlier than 8.0+ (recommended 8.3+).
 - HTML code must comply with HTML 5.
 Self-closing tags required (`<br />`, `<img ... />`).
 - Style definitions must be compliant with CSS 3.
-All color values must use CSS custom properties defined in `variables.less`.
+All color values must use CSS custom properties defined in `variables.scss`.
 - Any use of JavaScript should honour the jQuery framework.